xlwings/xlwings/docs/converters.rst

 Built-in converters
 -------------------

-xlwings offers several built-in converters that perform additional conversions on top of the base converters for **dictionaries**, **NumPy arrays**, **Pandas Series** and **DataFrames**.
-New, customized converters can also be added (docs will follow).
+xlwings offers several built-in converters that perform type conversion to **dictionaries**, **NumPy arrays**, **Pandas Series** and **DataFrames**.
+These build on top of the default converter, so in most case the options described above can be used in this context too (unless they are meaningless, for example the ``ndim`` in the case of a dictionary).

+It is also possible to write and register custom converter for additional types.
+The documentation for doing this will be provided in the near future.

-Again, the samples below may be used with both ``xlwings.Range`` objects and UDFs, but the samples may only show one version.
+The samples below may be used with both ``xlwings.Range`` objects and UDFs, but the samples may only show one version.

 Dictionary converter
 ********************